Welcome to the Puppet Community!

 Bug guidelines

-- Each bug report is for only one issue.
+- Each issue report is for only one issue.
 If you find several issues, please separate them into several reports.

 - Remove unnecessary lines when quoting other comments.